Nufflee/EPIC/README.md

 ## Dependencies

-- gcc 8
+- i686 gcc8
 - make
 - qemu (for testing and debugging)
-- xorriso
+- xorriso (optional, only needed for ISO creation)

 ## Ubuntu Setup

+(Note: this also works perfectly on Ubuntu WSL with an X Server for QEMU)

 If you're using and Ubuntu / Debian based OS you can just run these commands to do all of the reuqired setup of the dependencies etc